Why Are You Putting Success Before Happiness?

 How do you find your group?
 Talk to someone close to you about it.
 Don't try to figure out life and your happiness on your own.

 Start prioritizing happiness over success.
 Connect to people by finding your group.
+Find your group by connecting to people.

 Here is the video I was talking about: